tommy-qichang/pose-pilot/README.md

     *   Follow the **[API Key Guide](./guides/01-getting-your-api-key.ipynb)** to create your API key to access Nano Banana on the Gemini API.

 2.  **Explore the Resources**
-    *   Clone this repository to access the starter kits and code examples, check out the external links for inspiration and documentation.
+    *   Clone this repository to access code examples and check out the external links for inspiration and documentation.

 3.  **Submit Your Project on Kaggle**
     *   When you're ready, head over to the **[Official Kaggle Competition Page](https://www.kaggle.com/competitions/banana)** to submit your project before the deadline.